 The screens below show the Reports and Terminal Menu.
-This is displayed by pressing the MAIN MENU key when the Transaction Menu or Welcome Screen is displayed.
-As there are more than five menu options it is split between two screens.
-To access the second screen press the ARROW key below the arrow icon at the bottom of the display.
-This operation can be repeated from the second screen to return to the first part of the menu.
+This is displayed by pressing the F1 key when the Transaction Menu or Welcome Screen is displayed.
+The menu options may be split between two screens.
+To access the second screen, press the ARROW key below the display.
+This operation can be repeated from the second screen to return to the first part of the menu..

 Selection of an item from a menu can display a sub-menu with more options (see right for an example).
-You may return to the original menu by pressing the ARROW key under the upward pointing arrow icon.
+You may return to the original menu by pressing the 'UP' arrow key.

-Page 34 Training mode
+Training mode